xinwenfu/ESP32Ota/README.md

 ## Flashing the board for the first time via micro USB

-1. Using the button located at the bottom of VS Code or a esp-idf terminal and the ``` idf.py menuconfig ``` command edit the SSID and Password
+1. Use the button located at the bottom of VS Code or a esp-idf terminal and the ``` idf.py menuconfig ``` command edit the SSID and Password
    ```
    # Example Configuration -> WIFI_SSID
    # Example Configuration -> WIFI_PASSWORD